Cryptocurrency Trading addiction

 Why do people get addicted to cryptocurrencies?

-It is not unheard of people buying cryptocurrencies without knowing what they’re doing, all because of a friend of family member said promised they’d get rich quick.
+It is not unheard of people to buy cryptocurrencies without knowing what they’re doing, all because a friend or family member said promised they’d get rich quick.

 The prestige surrounding Bitcoin and other cryptocurrencies makes people to be unaware that they are gambling.
-In fact, neither them nor the people around them may realise they have a problem.
-And where there is gambling, there is opportunity for addiction.
+In fact, neither they nor the people around them may realise they have a problem.
+And where there is gambling, there is an opportunity for addiction.

 These days everyone has a computer and most people have a credit card, so anyone can buy cryptocurrency, as it is largely unregulated.
 Unlike a casino, where the managers can escort a person off the premises as they see fit, no one can kick a person out of their own home or tell them how much to spend, so long as the bills are paid and the credit card is not maxed out.
 Unfortunately, today’s availability of loans and credit cards can result in people going deeper down the rabbit hole before they come to their senses.

 It is easy to get addicted to cryptocurrency trading, it isn’t so easy to recover from addiction when the problem gets severe.
 Recognising the signs of addiction can help prevent long-lasting damage to a person’s well-being, social life and finances.